-The Lab Australian Shepherd Mix or Aussiedor, is one heck of a gorgeous dog breed!
-Their fur color is that of the Aussie, and the body type is mostly that of the Lab.
+The Lab Australian Shepherd Mix or Aussiedor is a gorgeous mixed dog breed!
+Their fur color is that of the Australian Shepherd, and the body type is mostly that of the Lab.

 In this article, we cover the parents and offspring of the Aussiedor so that when or if you do decide to get one you will be prepared and ready for them!